top of page

 Regaining Possession: Move Fast

-• Create a punch list, get bids, schedule repairs
+• Create a punch list, get bids, and schedule repairs.

 Screening Upgrades to Avoid Repeat Problems